 - Standby Crews provide weekend coverage during peak holiday periods.

-The Mission Fire/Rescue Service carries out a variety of educational programs utilizing a combination of career and volunteer staff.
+The Mission Fire Rescue Service carries out a variety of educational programs utilizing a combination of career and paid on call staff.
 These programs include, but are not limited to:

 - Fire Safety Education (Kindergarten to Seniors)